-In July 2023, the researchers found 11 females from two families that usually lived separately gathered near the surface.
-When they launched a drone, the whales were clustering around one individual.
-In a moment, blood spread on the surface.
-At first, they thought the female in the middle of the group had been attacked by a companion, but soon a small tail popped out of the water.
-It was the moment they filmed a sperm whale giving birth for the first time.
+In July 2023, the team found 11 females from two families that usually lived apart gathered near the surface.
+A drone showed the whales clustering around one individual.
+In a moment, blood spread across the surface.
+At first they thought the female in the middle of the group had been attacked by a companion, but then a small tail popped out of the water.
+It was the first moment the birth of a sperm whale had ever been filmed.

-◇ They are also decoding the meaning in whale sounds
+◇They are also decoding the meaning in whale sounds

 References